jasonsahl/LS-BSR/README.md

    Optimized to return longer matches.
 Only certain q/r ratios are allowed.
 See BLAST documentation for more details.

+-l LENGTH, minimum BSR value to be called a duplicate, defaults to 0.7.
+The BSR of the "duplicate" divided by the reference bit score must be greater than this value to be called a duplicate

+-m MAX_PLOG, maximum value to be called a paralog, defaults to 0.85.
+If the BSR value is greater than this value, then it is considered to be an ortholog

+-n MIN_HLOG, minimum BLAST ID to be called a homolog, defaults to 75.
+If the BLAST ID is below this value, it is considered a remote homolog

+-t F_PLOG, filter ORFs with a paralog from BSR matrix?
+Default is F (do not filter), values can be T (filter paralogs) or F

 Test data is present in the test_data directory.
 This data consists of:

 1. Genomes (4 E.coli genomes from 4 different pathogenic variants).
 Genomes are: